techacct/cde_bootcamp/README.md

 # CDE Bootcamp
 This repository contains assignments, scripts, and project work completed during the CoreDataEngineers (CDE) Data Engineering Bootcamp.
-The focus of this bootcamp is on building data engineering solutions using Bash scripting, PostgreSQL, and ETL (Extract, Transform, Load) pipelines.
+The focus of this assignment is on building data engineering solutions using Bash scripting, PostgreSQL, and ETL (Extract, Transform, Load) pipelines.

 ## Table of Contents
 1. Project Overview